-Dustin Rhodes played the character of Goldust in WWE (with brief hiatuses) for a total of 23 years.
+Dustin Rhodes played the character of Goldust in WWE (with brief hiatuses) for 23 years.
 The character remained an entertaining highlight whenever he was on TV, and this was a testament to Rhodes’ dedication to the role.

-Always known as The Bizarre One, Dustin Rhodes’ Goldust character has gone through many changes throughout the years in order to stay cutting edge or relevant, but there were none more bizarre than his “Artist formerly known as Goldust” run in 1998.
+Always known as The Bizarre One, Dustin Rhodes’ Goldust character has gone through many changes throughout the years to stay cutting edge or relevant.
+Still, there were none more bizarre than his “Artist formerly known as Goldust” run in 1998.

 Dustin Rhodes – Becoming Goldust

-At this point in time, Dustin’s relationship with his father had deteriorated and it was important for Dustin to create a new character without the attachment to the Rhode’s name, proving to himself that he could make it in the business on his own.
+At this point, Dustin’s relationship with his father had deteriorated, and it was important for Dustin to create a new character without the attachment to the Rhode’s name, proving to himself that he could make it in the business on his own.

 The idea that came out of this creative meeting was that Dustin Rhodes would become an eccentric movie buff film director/artist called Goldust, who had come to WWF to create and star in his masterpiece.
 Dustin loved the idea and was immediately receptive to a chance to get away from the Rhodes name.

-Bruce Prichard, on the 79th episode of his Something to Wrestle podcast, remembers Vince McMahon saying, “I don’t want to see Dustin.
-What if you were completely covered in a bodysuit and you painted your whole head, not just face, but your whole head gold?
+On the 79th episode of his Something to Wrestle podcast, Bruce Prichard remembers Vince McMahon saying, “I don’t want to see Dustin.
+What if you were completely covered in a bodysuit, and you painted your whole head, not just face, but your whole head gold?
 That’s GOLDUST!
-And you’d wear gloves and your entire body would be covered.”
+And you’d wear gloves, and your entire body would be covered.”

-One thing Dustin hadn’t banked on was that Vince wanted the character to be androgynous, to be neither male or female, and the character would use this in the ring to confuse his opponents, gaining a psychological advantage.
+Dustin hadn’t banked on Vince wanting the character to be androgynous — neither male nor female — and the character would use this in the ring to confuse his opponents, gaining a psychological advantage.

 Bruce Prichard remembers how a hunting, beer-drinking, tobacco-chewing, 260-pound Texan redneck reacted to the news of being turned into a non-gender-specific character.
 “At the time, he’s like, ‘Yeah, yeah, I love it, oh my god, that will be so cool!’
 I think that Dustin was caught up in the meeting and the excitement of it all.
 We were creating on the spot literally, so he was excited about it, we were excited about it, so, ‘Yeah, man, I’ll be androgynous.
 That’s awesome!’
 I’m not sure Dustin knew what the hell androgynous really was.”